 After the Prebid auction has occurred and key-values have been set for the ad server, the ad server will use the line items targeting those key-values within its auction.

-If you’re using DFP, you can verify this by using the Google Publisher Console, which can be accessed as follows:
+If you’re using Google Ad Manager, you can verify this by using the Google Publisher Console, which can be accessed as follows:

 Open your browser’s console and type